About the project

 The CoLab's 2011 contest addressed the topic: How should the 21st century economy evolve bearing in mind the risks of climate change?
 Winning proposals came from teams with members in the US, Nigeria, India, and Australia.
 In January 2012, representatives of the winning teams presented their ideas in briefings at the United Nations in New York and the US Congress in Washington, DC.
 For more see History of the Climate CoLab.

-In later contests, community members will develop integrated proposals that bring together elements from many different sub-problems into overall solutions for entire countries, regions, or the whole world.
+In future, community members will develop integrated proposals that bring together elements from many different sub-problems into overall solutions for entire countries, regions, or the whole world.

 By constructively engaging a broad range of scientists, policy makers, business people, investors, and concerned citizens, we hope the Climate CoLab will help to develop, and gain support for, climate change plans that are better than any that would have otherwise been developed.